 \end{proposition} \begin{proof} To prove \eqref{eq: prop H0}, we compute

-The equality in \eqref{eq: prop H0} follows directly from the calculation of the commutator.
-We skip this calculation and refer to \cite[Proposition 5.1]{Gia1} for more details.
-The estimate in \eqref{eq: est err kin} is instead the content of \cite[Lemma 5.2]{Gia1}.
-We discuss this again due to some technical differences with respect to the proof of \cite[Lemma 5.2]{Gia1}.
+The equality in \eqref{eq: prop H0} follows directly from a computation of the commutator.
+We skip this calculation and refer to \cite[Proposition 5.1]{Gia1} for details.
+The estimate in \eqref{eq: est err kin} is the one proved in\cite[Lemma 5.2]{Gia1}.
+We discuss it again here in view of some technical differences with respect to the proof in \cite[Lemma 5.2]{Gia1}.
 As in \cite[Lemma 5.2]{Gia1}, it is enough to estimate

 To have a shorter notation, we set $\xi_\lambda := T^\ast_{1;\lambda}R^\ast \psi$.
 It is convenient (see also the discussion in \cite[Section 5.1]{Gia1}) to use Duhamel's formula to write

 The estimate of $\langle \xi_1, \mathbb{A}\xi_1\rangle$ can be done as in \cite[Lemma 5.2]{Gia1}, see \cite[Eqs.
 (5.60)--(5.63)] {Gia1}.
 Omitting then the details, we directly write that for any $0<\delta<1$, we have